OUTREACH TEAMS. Taking expressions of interest.

 Metal Minds Robotics Inc.

 Started in 2013 by Harry with his friends, Damon, Alex, Emma and Matthew and their two mentors Jon and Bruce.
 Today Metal Minds has grown and has around 20 members and several mentors.
 Our teams have also won several awards.
-We have two tiers, FLL (FIRST Lego League) and the FTC (FIRST Tech Challenge) club.
+We have three tiers, FLL (FIRST Lego League), FTC (FIRST Tech Challenge) and FRC (FIRST Robotic Competition).

 Competing in competition is dependent on funding and engagement of the student.
 We aim to take the children to competition each year, after several months of workshops and coaching to bring them up to competition standard.

 Want to join us?

 For a child to join our teams they must be 11 years or older.
 Our intake is in February, we offer places to existing members first and any spaces that become available thereafter are offered to a child on our waiting list.
 It is preferable that children 11 – 15 years have some experience programming an EV3/ using Lego Technic and children over 15 years have some experience using hand tools, maths and/or programming Java.

 Team members are expected to fully engage in the program and undertake any homework and research set by the mentors.
 If a student disengages or becomes disinterested regularly the mentors will contact the parents and discuss if robotics is the right thing for them and whether they should continue.

 Offseason is February to August.
 Competition season is August to December.
 During the offseason, students are taught, design, build, programming and teamwork, these are things that cannot be done in the short window of time once the competition season starts.